-The mission of the Department of Education is to develop competent, caring, and qualified teachers by ensuring that our students acquire the necessary professional knowledge in content and teaching.
+The mission of the Department of Teacher Education is to develop competent, caring, and qualified teachers by ensuring that our students acquire the necessary professional knowledge in content and teaching.
 In pursuit of that goal, the department provides engaging and rigorous classes in the essential areas of teaching, extensive practicum/field experiences in a variety of settings, advisement/mentoring/supervision from experienced, knowledgeable, and caring professors, all within the context of a student-centered learning environment.

 Professional Licensure/Certification (PLC) Requirements

 The curriculum for programs at Utah Tech University leading to professional licensure are designed to prepare students for Utah licensure and certification requirements.
 Admission into programs for professions requiring licensure and certification does not guarantee that students will obtain a license or certificate.
 Licensure and certification requirements are set by agencies that are not controlled by or affiliated with the University, and licensure and certification requirements can change at any time.

 Licensure boards in each state establish requirements for licensure and certification for their respective state.
 States vary by which professions are required to be licensed and how licensure functions, and such requirements may change at any time.
 The terms related to licensure and certification, among others, also vary by state as well.

 Students and prospective students are strongly encouraged to contact the state licensure entity in the state where they intend to work to review all licensure and certification requirements imposed by the student’s state(s) of choice.
 The University cannot provide verification of a student’s ability to meet licensure or certification requirements unrelated to its educational programming.
 Some states require individuals to complete additional requirements that are unrelated to educational prerequisites.
 For more information, visit the State Authorization and Professional Licensure web page and select the program, or speak to the director of the program.